ZYinMD/my-daily-AHK-scripts/README.md

-### What's this?

-My personal AutoHotkey scripts that I can never live without.
+my personal AutoHotkey scripts for daily use

-### What's AutoHotkey?

-A scripting language to create custom keyboard shortcuts, remaps, macros for Windows.